hbowie/lexicon-of-song/README.md

 	This step filters the Collection so that only Notes with `class` equal to `post` will be considered in the next steps.

++ Step 4: Process merge templates for posts.

+	We have three different templates that require posts as input.
+The first one formats a file to be placed in the `includes-gen` folder, which will then be included into another template later.
+The second template just produces one HTML page per post.
+Note that sort sequence doesn't really matter here, but the filtering criteria are important.
+And then the third template produces an RSS feed for the site.

++ Steps 5 - 6: Process Posts in Ascending order.

+	The filtering criteria for posts are still in effect, but we have one page where we want to see all posts in ascending order.
+So we will change the sort, and then process that merge template.

++ Steps 7 - 9: Produce the basic pages.

+	We change the filter criteria here, but we don't worry about sorting, because sequence doesn't make any difference for these pages.

++ Steps 9 - 10: Produce the home page.

+	Since this is only one page, sequence is irrelevant.
+Note that this is where we include the latest posts from the `includes-gen` folder.

++ Step 11: Generate default CSS.

+	Note that this will only happen when the `styles.css` file does not already exist, so it can be modified as needed later, without fear of it being overwritten.

++ Step 12: Open the just-generated site in the user's Web browser.

+	This assumes you have Apache suitably configured and running on your Mac.

+And there you have it!